comparison

 Mariana Tek.
 Stripe direct at Mariana Tek's negotiated rate, no operator-side markup per Mariana Tek's support documentation.
 No marketplace commission.
 The "additional fee" structure is the per-location pricing multiplier ($179-285/month per location) and the $80-100/location/month add-on costs reported by Exercise.com.

 Mindbody.
 Marketplace commission (20% on app-attributed bookings, capped at $30/transaction, on top of standard processing).
 Bundled processing rate higher than Stripe direct.
-Mindbody Marketing add-on (commonly $80-200/month) for automated email.
-Branded mobile app add-on ($249-299/month per FitVizPro).
-Pick-a-spot only on Accelerate tier ($259+/month per location).
-24-month contracts commonly required. $500 Subscriber Data Export fee at cancellation.
+Marketing automation (email/text campaigns) is a top-tier Ultimate inclusion rather than a low-tier feature.
+Branded mobile app gated to the top tier.
+Client Pick-a-Spot on Accelerate and above ($259+/month per location).
+12-month auto-renewing contracts standard. $500 Subscriber Data Export fee at cancellation.
 Per-location pricing.

 Momence.
-Free Basic tier with 5% operator + 4% client per-transaction fees; Pro at $60/month with 2.5% operator fee; Custom at $199/month with 0% processing fee (momence.com/pricing).
+Free Basic tier with a 5% operator + 4% client per-booking platform fee; Pro at $60/month with a 2.5% operator platform fee; Custom at $199/month with a 0% platform fee (momence.com/pricing).
+Standard card processing (3.9% + $0.30 US online) applies on top of the platform fee.
 Marketplace exists on the consumer app for app-discovered bookings.
-The "additional fee" question on Momence depends on which tier — Custom has no additional fees but pays for that in higher subscription; lower tiers have lower subscriptions but per-transaction fees that compound with revenue.
+The "additional fee" question on Momence depends on which tier — Custom has no platform fee but pays for that in higher subscription; lower tiers have lower subscriptions but platform fees that compound with revenue.

 Arketa.
 3% transaction fee on top of Stripe's standard processing rate per arketa.com/pricing — this applies on every transaction across Individual Basic ($49/month annual), Individual Growth ($83/month annual), and Individual Suite ($124/month annual) tiers.
 Studio plans are quoted custom ("Let's talk") and the transaction-fee structure is "discuss with your Account Executive" per the same page.

 Glofox.
-Pricing not published on its plans page.
-Secondary sources including Exercise.com report base around $110/month with Plus around $199/month, transaction fees in the 2.5-2.9% range depending on agreement.
+Publishes "Plans starting at $99/month" for its Essential tier on the plans page; the higher Boost, Elite, and Enterprise tiers are quote-only.
+Secondary sources including Exercise.com report transaction fees in the 2.5-2.9% range depending on agreement.
 Glofox is owned by ABC Fitness Solutions per their August 2022 acquisition announcement.

 WellnessLiving.
 Standard pricing per wellnessliving.com/pricing: Starter $69/month, Business $199/month (currently $39 under 'Save 80% for 2 months' promo), BusinessPro $349/month ($69 under promo), Enterprise custom.
 The page does not specify the payment processor or transaction-fee structure; operator reports describe Paragon-routed payment processing in some configurations with rates negotiated per account.